ngxs-labs/dispatch-decorator/README.md

 }
 ```

-If we want to cancel previusly uncompleted `getNovels` request then we need to provide the `cancelUncompleted` option:
+If we want to cancel previously uncompleted `getNovels` request then we need to provide the `cancelUncompleted` option:

 ```ts
 export class NovelsFacade {